-Denmark is a Schengen state in Europe.
+Denmark visa is nothing but a Schengen visa .
 A holder of a Schengen visa, granted by any of the Schengen Area member countries,is eligible for free movement within the entire Schengen Zone, within the validity and period limitations of the visa.
 According to the type of visa issued by the embassy of Denmark, there are different restrictions that apply to the particular visa in accordance to the nature of travelling and length of stay in the country.

 A Tourist Schengen visa is a permission to visit Denmark and any other Schengen Country for a leisure or tourist visit.
 The holder of the Tourist Schengen visa can stay in fora period of 90 days within the period of 180 days.
 The holders of this visa are not permitted to work or engage in any business activities in the host country.

 A Business Schengen Visa holder is allowed to do business, attend meetings, conferences & fairs in Denmark, within a period of 90 days.
 This visa does not allow you to work in Denmark, join the country’s labour force or receive any income from the country,unless the Immigration Service has explicitly granted the holder this right.